WebFiori/docs/routing.md

     ]
 ]);
 ```
-By grouping routes, the developer can achive the following:
+By grouping routes, the developer can achieve the following:
 * Compact code
-* Sub-routes will share same proberties of parent path (middleware, request methods, languages and so on)
+* Sub-routes will share same properties of parent path (middleware, request methods, languages and so on)

 ## Customizing Routes